carbonWinter/the-big-guns/our-attorneys.md

   align: left
   superheading: Meet The Big Guns
   heading: Meet The Big Guns
-  text: What You See Is What You Get!
-These Are The Actual Attorneys Ready To Fight
+  text: What you see is what you get!
+These are the actual attorneys ready to fight
-    For You
+    for you
   cards:
   - heading: Benjamin J. Carman, Partner
     text: |-